andurooo/boulder-restaurant-recommender/README1.md

 did not use: likes, rating, photos, tips, listed

 # Approach
-  * How did I choose k?
+  * Why did I choose NMF?
-  * limited premium calls
+  * How did I choose the number of k's?

 # Findings